Logon-System/CRO-Format/doc/GuideCRO_ENG.md

 # Limitations of the CPR Format

 The CPR format was built using a standard method called "RIFF".
-However, it is too simplistic because the ROMs have no properties and must be present in the file in physical order, or they will be processed incorrectly.
+However, it is too simplistic because the ROMs have no properties (type, size,..).
 This proves problematic.

 Indeed, PLUS machines are backward compatible with the old range, which uses the concept of a logical ROM.
 This is notably the case with the disk ROM (AMSDOS), which has logical number 7, even though the machine has only 3 ROMs maximum (6128 and 664 for older generations).
 When a program on the old range selects ROM 7, it electronically knows it is being called and responds.
 Its physical "order" is largely irrelevant.